GOP senators are already balking at Trump’s pick of Matt Gaetz for attorney general

 “The confirmation hearing will be important.
 He’ll have some tough questions to answer,” he said.

-The appointments will be a crucial early test for South Dakota Sen. John Thune, who Senate Republicans voted in as their new party leader on Wednesday just hours before Mr. Gaetz’s nomination was announced.
+The appointments will be a crucial early test for South Dakota Sen. John Thune, whom Senate Republicans voted in as their new party leader on Wednesday just hours before Mr. Gaetz’s nomination was announced.
 Mr. Trump has been demanding that the Senate allow him to make recess appointments, which could give him a route to install Mr. Gaetz into that powerful position.

 If Republicans do buck their president-elect and vote down Mr. Gaetz, it could give them some more political breathing room to vote for some of Mr. Trump’s other controversial picks.
-Even as he sounded hesitant about Mr. Gaetz and another Trump pick, Rep. Tulsi Gabbard, North Carolina Republican Sen. Thom Tillis made clear that he saw Pete Hegseth, a Fox News host and Trump’s controversial pick for Defense Secretary, in a different light than Mr. Gaetz and Tulsi Gabbard, another lightning-rod Trump ally who he named as his pick for Director of National Intelligence on Wednesday afternoon.
+Republican Sen. Thom Tillis of North Carolina made clear that he saw Pete Hegseth, a Fox News host and Mr. Trump’s controversial pick for secretary of Defense, in a different light than Mr. Gaetz and Tulsi Gabbard, another lightning-rod Trump ally whom he named as his pick for director of national intelligence on Wednesday afternoon.

 “I wouldn’t necessarily characterize Mr. Hegseth that way.
 The other people, they’re coming out pretty quickly.
 I think that’s good news.
-We got a lot of time to look at them, but I’ve got to go look at the credentials and figure out whether I’m comfortable with them or not,” Sen. Tillis said about Mr. Gaetz and Ms. Gabbard.
+We got a lot of time to look at them, but I’ve got to go look at the credentials and figure out whether I’m comfortable with them or not,” Senator Tillis said about Mr. Gaetz and Ms. Gabbard.

 Multiple other Republicans simply refused to weigh in.
 Arkansas Sen. Tom Cotton offered only a “no comment.”
-Indiana Republican Sen. Todd Young, when asked about Mr. Gaetz’s nomination, immediately pivoted to talking about a different Trump nominee – singing the praises Mr. Trump’s pick of Florida Sen. Marco Rubio for Secretary of State.
+Indiana Sen. Todd Young, when asked about Mr. Gaetz’s nomination, immediately pivoted to talking about a different Trump nominee – singing the praises Mr. Trump’s pick of Florida Sen. Marco Rubio for secretary of State.
 “I’ve got nothing for you on that,” Alabama Sen. Katie Britt told reporters as she walked onto the Senate floor.